pablo-lamtenzan/MiniShell/README.md

 ```
 ";", "&&", "||"
 ```
 A separator is always the end of the execution.
-So, that means if there's input command with n separators it can be splited n times in shoter commands.
+So, that means if there's input command with n separators it can be splited n times in shorter commands.
 Lets call this splits result a: "command line".
 A command line can be splited too, we can use the pipe as separator.
 Lets call this commands lines splits result a: "job".
 And finally, a job can be splited too, into simple commands.
 ```
 INPUT CMD -> can be composed by n CMD LINE(s) (separeted by ";", "&&", "||")